Chivalric Landless Knight

 Squire (Dungeon Fantasy; p.
 DF15:17) ; Sword-and-Shield Fighting (Martial Arts; p.
 MA199) .

-Perks: Armor Familiarity (Layered Armor); Form Mastery (Foebane); Weapon Bond (Axe/Mace, Spear).
+Perks: Armor Familiarity (Layered Armor); Form Mastery (Foebane); Good with (Kids); Weapon Bond (Axe/Mace, Spear).

-Quirks: Does not like ale; is wholly a wine drinker; Epitome: Walks, Talks and Acts like a Nobleman; Grudge: House Baylor; Is not very ... experienced with women... and it shows.; Treats & talks to Ser Magnus like a human. [-5]
+Quirks: Epitome: Walks, Talks and Acts like a Nobleman; Grudge: House Baylor; Treats & talks to Ser Magnus like a human. [-3]

 - * Conditional +1 from 'Striking ST'.